-EnerJ [23] uses type qualifiers to mark approximate variables.
+EnerJ [Sampson et al. 2011] uses type qualifiers to mark approximate variables.
 Using this type system, EnerJ automatically maps approximate variables to low power storage and uses low power operations to save energy.
-Esmaeilzadeh et al. [8] used the same approach to map approximate variables to approximate storage and operations.
-While these approximate data type optimizations need hardware support, our data packing optimization is applicable to current GPU architectures and does not require any hardware modification.
-Another work by Esmaeilzadeh [9] designs neural processing unit (NPU) accelerators to accelerate approximate programs.
-Li and Yeung [14] used approximate computing concept to design a light weight recovery mechanism.
-Relax [6] is a framework that discards the faulty computations in fault-tolerant applications.
+Esmaeilzadeh et al. [2012a] used the same approach to map approximate variables to approximate storage and operations.
+Whereas these approximate data type optimizations need hardware support, our data packing optimization is applicable to current GPU architectures and does not require any hardware modification.
+Another work by Esmaeilzadeh et al. [2012b] designs Scaling Performance via Self-Tuning Approximation for Graphics Engines neural processing unit (NPU) accelerators to accelerate approximate programs.
+Li and Yeung [2007] used approximate computing concept to design a lightweight recovery mechanism.
+Relax [De Kruijf et al. 2010] is a framework that discards the faulty computations in fault-tolerant applications.
+Sampson et al. [2013] show how to improve memory array lifetime using approximation.

-Finally, there exists a large variety of work which maps machine learning and image processing applications to the GPU such as Support Vector Machine [5] and K-Means [15].
-OptiML [29] is another approach which proposes a new domain specific language (DSL) for machine learning applications that target GPUs.
+Finally, there exists a large variety of work that maps machine learning and image processing applications to the GPU, such as SVM [Catanzaro et al. 2008] and K-Means [Li et al. 2010].
+OptiML [Sujeeth et al. 2011] is another approach that proposes a new domain-specific language (DSL) for machine learning applications that target GPUs.

-Besides approximate systems, there are a number of systems [2, 22] that support adaptive algorithm selection to evaluate and guide performance tuning.
-PetaBricks [2] introduces a new language and provides compiler support to select amongst multiple implementations of algorithms in order to solve a problem.
-Adaptic [22] is a compiler which automatically generates different kernels based on the input size for GPUs.
+Besides approximate systems, there are a number of systems [Ansel et al. 2009; Samadi et al. 2012] that support adaptive algorithm selection to evaluate and guide performance tuning.
+PetaBricks [Ansel et al. 2009] introduces a new language and provides compiler support to select among multiple implementations of algorithms to solve a problem.
+Adaptic [Samadi et al. 2012] is a compiler that automatically generates different kernels based on the input size for GPUs.

-7. CONCLUSION
+8. CONCLUSION

 Approximate computing, where computation accuracy is traded for better performance or higher data throughput, provides an efficient mechanism for computation to keep up with exponential information growth.
-For several domains such as multimedia and learning algorithms, approximation is commonly used today.
-In this work, we proposed the SAGE framework for performing systematic run-time approximation on GPUs.
+For several domains, such as multimedia and learning algorithms, approximation is commonly used today.
+In this work, we proposed the SAGE framework for performing systematic runtime approximation on GPUs.

-Our results demonstrate that SAGE enables the programmer to implement a program once in CUDA and, depending on the target output quality (TOQ) specified for the program, automatically trade accuracy for performance.
-Across ten machine learning and image processing applications, SAGE yields an average of 2.5x speedup with less than 10% quality loss compared to the accurate execution on a NVIDIA GTX 560 GPU.
-This paper also shows that there are GPU-specific characteristics that can be exploited to gain significant speedups compared to hardware-incognizant approximation approaches.
-We also discussed how SAGE controls the accuracy and performance at run-time using optimization calibration in two case studies.
+Our results demonstrate that SAGE enables the programmer to implement a program once in CUDA and, depending on the TOQ specified for the program, automatically trade accuracy for performance.
+Across 10 machine learning and image processing applications, SAGE yields an average of $2.5 \times$ speedup with less than 10% quality loss compared to the accurate execution on a NVIDIA GTX 560 GPU.
+This article also shows that there are GPU-specific characteristics that can be exploited to gain significant speedups compared to hardware-incognizant approximation approaches.
+We also discussed how SAGE controls the accuracy and performance at runtime using optimization calibration in two case studies.